MASTER IN PUBLIC ADMINISTRATION

 The mission of MPA program is to provide mid/senior level practitioners with academic and professional education which will inform their working practices and raise the standard of governance in Kazakhstan and Central Asia.

-The Program schedule implies an evening/weekend learning format which is designed to fit any lifestyle helping students to integrate their studies with personal and/or professional responsibilities.
+The Program schedule involves an evening/weekend learning format which is designed to help students integrate their studies with personal and/or professional responsibilities.

 Program Learning Outcomes

-On successful completion of the Program, graduates will be able to:
+On successful completion of the program graduates will have the ability to:

 The Program structure includes the following key components: